 - she’ll not expect anything: most of us struggle a little to preserve the surprise element while still getting her to prep (beauty services) and dress for the occasion.
 All you need to say is that you’re taking her on a boat ride, followed by an elegant dinner in Paris;

 - the ultimate unique Paris proposal idea: we’re asked all the time for unique surprise proposal ideas.
 And it makes sense since you only get one shot at pulling off a dream proposal.
 Now, what could be more unique than asking your soulmate to marry you as you sail through the City of Love?

 - some boats are too small for a proposal photographer to join … which means the photographer will need to capture the proposal moment from the Seine Riverbank … which, in turn, requires insane coordination between you, the captain of the boat, and your photographer;

-- expect a private Seine River boat, including crew, to inflate your proposal budget a little;
+- a private Seine River boat, including crew, will inflate your proposal budget a little;

 - it’s almost obligatory for you to hire an experienced Paris proposal planner—especially when you desire to embellish the boat and secretly sneak a proposal photographer/videographer aboard;

 Let me be clear: amazing secret boat proposals necessitate the utmost precision in timing and communication.
 Here’s what’s involved:

 - you both will board the boat at a designated time and place.
 But since she can not yet know of your intentions, the proposal setting must initially remain inconspicuous (undecorated);

 - then, while you’re enjoying a romantic lunch/dinner together in the interior of the boat, the boat will dock for a few minutes;